Oxymetaphoric/milestone_project_2/README.md

 The introductory text explains the game and provides a link to the publishers website for more information.

-- As a first-time user I would want the UX/UI to be clear and unambiguous, and also intutive
+- As a first-time user I would want the UX/UI to be clear and unambiguous, and also intuitive

 The UI could definitely do with styling further, it is currently functional but a bit ugly.
 However I believe that the flow of information is clear and reasonably intuitive.